zihao429/sudoku/README.md

 # sudoku
-Created a sudoku solver using Java.
+Created a simple sudoku solver using Java.